 - describe why your circumstances caused you to miss the assessment(s)

-- make sure enter the correct module code, name and element of assessment eg CW1 or EX1
+- make sure enter the correct module code, name and element of assessment eg CW1, EX1

-- state that you are applying because you have missed an assessment.
+- state that you are applying because you've missed an assessment.

-If you do not include all of this information it may not be possible to process your application.
+If you don’t include all of this information it may not be possible to process your application.